Accessibility Standards for Customer Service

 If you have any questions or comments, please complete a Visitor Comment Card located at the Admission Desk or send an email to contact us.
 All comments are logged and responded directly to the contact information provided.

 The McMichael gallery is committed to making its website as accessible as possible for users with disabilities.
+Information presented on the website is available in text format on request.

 Standards ComplianceWe have made every effort for pages on this site to meet the W3C's Web Content Accessibility Guidelines 1.0 , level A. All pages on this site validate as XHTML 1.0 Transitional, use valid Cascading Style Sheets, level 2 (CSS2), and use structured semantic markup. i.e. h1 elements are used for main titles, h2 and h3 elements for subtitles.